GOFPatterns

 Lesson 1

-This module explores structural patterns, patterns that use composition to merge objects and classes into larger structures.
-A good toolbox of structural patterns allows you to solve many thorny problems you are likely to encounter.
 They show you how to glue different pieces of a system together in a flexible and extensible fashion.
-Structural patterns help you guarantee that when one of the parts changes, the entire structure doesn't need to change.
-They also show you how to recast pieces that don't fit (but that you need to use) into pieces that do fit.
+Structural patterns help you guarantee that when one of the parts changes, the entire structure does not need to change.

 In this module, you will learn: